IsmailElShinnawy/LAN-Clipboard/README.md

 - Make sure both the machine running the server and the other device you're trying to connect are on the same LAN.

-- Enter the IP as a URL in the other device's browser.
+- Enter the IP followed by the port number as a URL in the other device's browser.

+    example: 0.0.0.0:3000.

 ## Additional info